bbbradsmith/hatariB/README.md

 * Have funnelled Log_AlertDlg to onscreen notifications.
 Try to disable any that are too frequent or already diagnosed.
 * Help screen should mention licenses, GPLv2, Miniz MIT, etc.
 * Test the start FPS override on the effected machine, will it fix the stutter?
+* Initialize core_stick_map, core_button_map, core_oskey_map to defaults in case of no config?
+Can I do this procedurally?

 Optional tasks:
 * Investigate Libretro MIDI interface.
 I wonder if I could play MIDI Maze against my real ST?